 Hays Take On is a blog series where we explore the Twin Cities (and more) in order to find the best and most interesting food and drink stops.
 Check for updates every Wednesday and follow along to see what we find!

 Sometimes finding the best hidden gems is as easy as walking right outside of your office… and this week on Hays Take On, that was the case!
 Newly opened in the Galleria (and conveniently on the way in and out from our offices) is the Barnes & Noble Kitchen.
-In the new renovation to the Barnes & Noble, they added a full kitchen/restaurant/bar in the basement level of the story, that is one of five across the country.
+In the new renovation to the Barnes & Noble, they added a full kitchen/restaurant/bar in the basement level of the building, that is one of five across the country.
 The other kitchens are in New York, California, Texas, and Virginia and each one is slightly different, with some being a fast casual/deli style and others being a full dining experience with waiters.
 At Galleria you can get the full dining experience or just grab a quick bite to eat at the bar, but either option will satisfy.

 Barnes and Noble Kitchen is tucked away in the basement floor of the eastern side of the Galleria, but the dining area feels nothing like a basement.
 With huge windows that surround the dining area, you get natural light coming from outside of the building as well as the light coming from the inside of the mall.
 Beautiful wood features fill up the space from the bar to the tables and chairs to the art of the wall.
 One of the best features of the B&N Kitchen and why it works so well in Galleria is the combination and complement of the busy mall with the calm and quiet vibe from the bookstore.
 This feeling plays into the layout of the kitchen with their option to quickly sit down in the bar for a snack or the ability to sit and enjoy a full meal.
 They also feature long group tables that can seat 15-20 people to cover parties of all sizes.
 It doesn’t matter if you’re looking for a quick bite or a fancy dinner, Barnes and Noble Kitchen can provide either.